notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 - Sidebar Layout

 These components serve to maintain the layout of our pages and make creating pages easy.
+Currently all our components support a dark mode along side the light mode and can be toggled with a button in the NavBar.

-Discussion on each layout component will be below.
+More in-depth discussion on each layout component will be below.

 ### How to use these components